 Parks and other recreational areas provide open space as part of their function.
-Ecola Park, Elmer Feldenheimer State Natural Area, North Fork Nehalem Park, and Klootchie Creek Park together encompass over 2,500 acres of open space.
+Ecola Park, Elmer Feldenheimer State Natural Area, North Fork Nehalem Park, and Klootchie Creek Park together encompass over 1,300-2,500 acres of open space.
 Additional open space is being preserved through the acquisition and conservation efforts of the North Coast Land Conservancy (NCLC) and other organizations.

-In 2016, the North Coast Land Conservancy (NCLC) acquired the 340-acre Boneyard Ridge on Tillamook Head, creating an unbroken, 3,500-acre corridor of conserved land stretching from the ocean shore to the Necanicum River floodplain between the communities of Seaside and Cannon Beach.
-In June 2022, the Arch Cape Domestic Water Supply District purchased 1,500 acres of forestland adjacent to Oswald West State Park, the NCLC 's Rainforest Reserve and the Cape Falcon Marine Reserve.
-This purchase will permanently protect the source of Arch cape's Cape's drinking water.
-The corridor encompasses an entire watershed, and includes the near-shore ocean, headlands, forested watershed, floodplain , and estuary.
-The corridor also creates a wildlife corridor.
+In 2016, the NCLC acquired the 340-acre Boneyard Ridge on Tillamook Head, creating an unbroken, 3,500-acre corridor of conserved land stretching from the ocean shore to the Necanicum River floodplain between the communities of Seaside and Cannon Beach.